Zermatt: Transport

-To prevent air pollution that could obscure the town's view of the Matterhorn, the entire town is a combustion-engine car-free zone.
+To prevent air pollution that could obscure the town's view of the Matterhorn, the entire town is a combustion-engine-car–free zone.
 Almost all vehicles in Zermatt are battery driven and almost completely silent.
-Electric vehicles are allowed for local commerces.
+Electric vehicles are allowed for local commerce.
 The Cantonal police can issue a permit which allows residents to drive and park at the northern outskirts and for the permission to bring combustion-engine vehicles in to the town such as construction vehicles.
-Emergency and municipal vehicles, (fire trucks, ambulances, police etc.) generally use combustion engines, although even some of these are non-combustion, (garbage trucks, etc.).
+Emergency and municipal vehicles, (fire trucks, ambulances, police etc.) generally use combustion engines, although even some of these are non-combustion (garbage trucks, etc.).

-Passenger vehicles operating within Zermatt include tiny electric shuttles provided by hotels to carry visitors from the main train station (or the taxi transfer point just outside town) to the hotel properties, "electro" taxis operated by four major Zermatt families, and "electro" buses, which serve two routes: one between the major hotel areas and the stations of the various ski-lifts, and the other following a similar route but also serving the more rural "suburb" of Winkelmatten.
+Passenger vehicles operating within Zermatt include small electric shuttles provided by hotels to carry visitors from the main train station (or the taxi transfer point just outside town) to the hotel properties, "electro" taxis operated by four major Zermatt families, and "electro" buses, which serve two routes: one between the major hotel areas and the stations of the various ski-lifts, and the other following a similar route but also serving the more rural "suburb" of Winkelmatten.
 Horse-drawn carriages can also be found; some are operated by hotels and others are available for hire.

 Most visitors reach Zermatt by the rack-assisted railway train from the nearby town of Täsch (Zermatt shuttle).
 Trains also depart for Zermatt from farther down the valley at Visp and Brig, which are on the main Swiss rail network.
 The town also has a heliport (ICAO: LSEZ) and a local helicopter operator, Air Zermatt, which also provides alpine rescue services.

 In 2007, a project group was formed to evaluate options for development of the local transportation network (as the "electro" buses do not have enough capacity).
 The results of this study are published in the December 2007 edition of Zermatt Inside.
 The six options explored are a coaster, a funicular, a metro, moving sidewalks, a gondola and more "electro" buses.

 In 2019 work started to improve access on the Kirchbrücke – one of the most popular places to photograph the Matterhorn.
 The viewing area will be widened to keep tourists off the road and away from electric vehicles.
 The project should be complete by autumn 2019.

+The nearest airports that international air travellers to Zermatt can avail of from Switzerland are Sion Airport (SIR), which is 85 km away from the resort, Zurich Airport (ZRH), around 250 km away, and Geneva Airport (GVA), also 250 km away.
+Other nearby airports in Italy include Milan Malpensa (MXP), with a distance of around 180 km from Zermatt, and Milan Linate (LIN), almost 255 km away.